-Fred had two brothers, one of whom died at age 32.
-His older brother, Joachim Friedrich Christoph (or Christoph), had nine children, several of whom emigrated to Chicago and then to Nebraska.
-Christoph's descendants are the larger branch of those known to be related to me and are fairly well documented.
+Fred had a half-brother and -sister and two brothers.
+His older brother, Christoph had nine children, three of whom emigrated to Chicago and then to Nebraska.
+Christoph's descendants are a large, well-documented branch.

 Fred and Henriette didn't fare well in the New World.
 Fred died in 1861, five years after emigrating.
-Henriette remarried in 1862 to Carl Bohn, had a daughter, and was dead before 1869.
+Henriette remarried in 1862, had a daughter, and was dead before 1869.
 Fred and Henriette's two boys were on their own in 1870.
 I didn't know my grandfather Zanzig, so my curiosity has always been high.